 Bio-security refers to measures taken to prevent the introduction of infections which can affect livestock or humans.
-For learner safety, and bio-security on your home farm, the college farms and visited farms, the following precautions should be taken:
+For learner safety, and bio-security on your home premises, the college and visited locations, the following precautions should be taken:

-- Provide a clean set of Wellingtons, solely for the use on farm visits/college farm activities. - Disinfect these Wellingtons at the entrance and when leaving visiting farms. - Wear and/or use personal protective equipment provided while on farm visits. - Follow instructions and visiting protocols. - Follow any bio security regulations in place at the college.
-In the event of a notifiable animal or plant disease occurring at the college, in the college area, on your home farm or in your home area, you may be requested to comply with more detailed bio security procedures.
+- Provide clean Wellingtons/work boots for activities associated with your course. - Disinfect footwear as required. - Wear and/or use personal protective equipment while on visits. - Follow instructions and visiting protocols. - Follow any bio security regulations in place at the college.
+In the event of a notifiable animal or plant disease occurring at the college, in the college area, on your home premises, you may be requested to comply with more detailed bio security procedures.